 A product is an item that is built or produced to satisfy the needs of a certain group of people.
 The product can be intangible or tangible as it can be in the form of services or goods.

 A product has a certain life cycle that includes the growth phase, the maturity phase, and the sales decline phase.
+Marketers must also create the right product mix and ask yourself these question:

 What does the client want from the service or product?